pawelsznajder/epic/README.md

 We refer to [PARTONS documentation of modules](http://partons.cea.fr/partons/doc/html/files.html) for information on theory developments (like GPD models) available for the evaluation of Born cross-sections.

 See [this page](https://pawelsznajder.github.io/epic) for  user's guide.
 More technical information, which is important for a better understanding of the architecture of EpIC, *e.g.* for the purpose of further developments, can be found in [this article](https://inspirehep.net/literature/2077191).
-The article also provides the official reference points to be used in publications.
+The article also provides the official reference to be used in publications.
+Docker image with the up-to-date version of EpIC can be found [here](https://hub.docker.com/repository/docker/partons/epic/general).